Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Markov chain model of the clock recovery circuit

 \end{description}

-For modeling effect of random jitter, the random jitter is assumed to have a gaussian distribution.
-The system is modeled for the cases when the jitter is \begin{enumerate}[\it A.] \item induced by ISI due to 1 previous bit, \item induced by ISI due to 2 previous bits, \item random with a Gaussian distribution and \item induced by random jitter and \gls{isi} due to 1 previous bit. \end{enumerate}
+Further reduction in the bandwidth of the channel results in the jitter histogram splitting to 8 peaks, 16 peaks and so on~\cite{ddj_prediction}.
+While the modeling presented in this paper can be used to analyze these scenarios, such channels are not usable due to the very high ISI present.
+Hence, our analysis considers ISI of 1 previous bit and 2 previous bits.
+For modeling effect of random jitter, the random jitter is assumed to have a Gaussian distribution~\cite{generated_jitter}.
+Overall, the system is analyzed for the cases when the jitter is \begin{enumerate} \item induced by ISI due to 1 previous bit, \item induced by ISI due to 2 previous bits, \item random with a Gaussian distribution and \item induced by random jitter and \gls{isi} due to 1 previous bit. \end{enumerate}